Interpretable Bilingual Multimodal Large Language Model for Diverse Biomedical Tasks: Experiment Details

 \subsubsection{Report Generation}

-For English report generation, we evaluate our model on the report generation task for chest X-ray datasets MIMIC-CXR~\citep{johnson2019mimic} and IU-Xray~\citep{demner2016preparing}.
+\textbf{English Report Generation.} For English report generation, we evaluate our model on the report generation task for chest X-ray datasets MIMIC-CXR~\citep{johnson2019mimic} and IU-Xray~\citep{demner2016preparing}.
 We apply the training-test split of~\cite{wu2023towards} for MIMIC-CXR and~\cite{chen2020generating} for IU-Xray.
-We apply the training-test split of~\cite{wu2023towards} for MIMIC-CXR and~\cite{chen2020generating} for IU-Xray.
 Natural language generation (NLG) and Clinical Efficiency (CE) metrics are utilized for assessment.
 Specifically, DeBERTa is deployed to calculate BertScore.
 Among these models, Med-Flamingo and LLaVA-Med concentrate on question-answering skills but are less effective in producing longer sentences to thoroughly describe the observations.
 In comparison with RadFM and MedDr, we integrate the recognition and detection of chest X-ray structures into the training data, which inherently encourages the model to analyze fine-grained anatomical details in the medical scan, thereby accomplishing significantly better results.
 For instance, on the MIMIC-CXR dataset, our model outperforms 3.91\% in BLEU-1 and 3.78 in ROUGE-L compared with MedDr.
-Besides, MedRegA suparsses BioMEdGPT by 1.93\% in ROUGE-L on the IU-Xray dataset.
+Besides, MedRegA suparsses BioMEdGPT by 1.93\% in ROUGE-L on the IU-Xray dataset. {Examples in Figure~\ref{fig:cxr-example} demonstrate that our model can consistently provide detailed and accurate descriptions of the findings in chest x-ray, closely aligning with the ground truth annotations.
+These results highlight highlight the ability of MedRegA to produce coherent and clinically relevant findings.}